 SW was published and distributed nationally in newspaper form throughout its 42-year history.
 It began as a monthly and was published biweekly starting in 1994 and weekly starting in 2001.
 With the launch of a daily website in 2008, the pace of the paper edition gradually slowed to a monthly.
 SW’s website was launched in 2001 and began publishing daily starting in May 2008, becoming a significant voice of independent media in the U.S.

 SocialistWorker.org was committed to giving a voice to those struggling for a better world, seeking out the stories of struggles of workers and the oppressed that are seldom reported in the mainstream media--and never reported on from the point of view of those fighting back.

-We've reported on campaigns for social change and economic justice in the U.S. and around the world--from the movement against South African apartheid in the 1980s to the one against Israel’s apartheid against Palestinians today; from the soldiers' resistance in Iraq and Afghanistan to the LGBT movement for equality, and much more.
+From interviews with striking miners in Kentucky in the 1970s to debates about how to rebuild a fighting labor movement, SW tried to bring workers’ experiences and opinions to a wider audience.
+It reported on campaigns for social change and economic justice in the U.S. and around the world — from the movement against South African apartheid in the 1980s to the Palestinian struggle against Israel’s apartheid today; from the struggles for Black liberation and immigrant rights to organizing for women’s rights and LGBT liberation, and much more.